Oil falls for third day as virus fears accelerate on U.S. warning

 However, oil could come under more pressure from the latest U.S. supply reports.

 Crude inventories are expected to rise for a fifth week running.
 The first of this week’s two supply reports, from the American Petroleum Institute (API), is due at 2130 GMT.
+[EIA/S]

 Potential support for prices could also come from OPEC+ which is considering whether to curb output further.
 However, scepticism is growing about the chance of further action.